kumahq/kuma-website/app/_src/quickstart/kubernetes-demo.md

 kind: MeshTrafficPermission
 metadata:
   namespace: kuma-demo
-  name: redis
+  name: kv
 spec:
   targetRef:
     kind: MeshSubset
     tags:
-      app: redis
+      app: kv
   from:
     - targetRef:
         kind: MeshSubset
         tags:
-          kuma.io/service: demo-app_kuma-demo_svc_5000
+          app: demo-app
+          k8s.kuma.io/namespace: kuma-demo
       default:
         action: Allow" | kubectl apply -f -
 ```
 {% endif_version %}

 You can click the increment button, the application should function once again.
-However, the traffic to `redis` from any other service than `demo-app` is not allowed.
+However, the traffic to `kv` from any other service than `demo-app` is not allowed.

 ## Next steps